sailaja2016/P1_RaceReplay/README.md

 ---

-## 🎯 Project Goals:
+## 🎯 Project goals:

-By the end of Project 1, you'll understand:
+By the end of Project 1, we'll understand:

 - [ ] How to use FastF1 to get F1 data
 - [ ] Working with pandas DataFrames